Certifying classes of $d$-outcome measurements with quantum steering

 With that in mind, we derive steering inequalities tailored to every different linear combination.
 Our steering inequalities are maximally violated by the maximally entangled state of local dimension $d$ and measurements that are equivalent to the given linear combinations of HW operators.
 It is important to note that our self-testing statement assumes that the state shared by the parties can be mixed and that Bob's measurements can be non-projective.

 Our paper is organized as follows.
 In Sec. \ref{sec_pre} we provide a review on generalized observables, Heisenberg-Weyl operators, and the definition of self-testing.
 In Sec \ref{sec_results} we present our steering inequality, provide an example for qutrits, calculate the quantum bound, present the self-testing statement, and end with the calculation of the classical bound for qutrits.
+The robustness analysis is presented in Sec. \ref{sec_robustness}.
 Our conclusions are left for Sec. \ref{sec_discussion}